Excel Project Management Template (Table of Contents)

 Now, you can observe only colored data bars appear.

-Now, the date range color bars need to be linked with the end date of each task, this needs to be done because once you complete the pending task in the activity list, the duration of task needs to be entered.
-If you enter or update the end date & duration of a task, automatically the color bar width changes based on the completion date you enter.
+Now, the date range color bars need to be linked with the end date of each task; this needs to be done because once you complete the pending task in the activity list, the duration of the task needs to be entered.
+If you enter or update the end date & duration of a task, automatically, the color bar width changes based on the completion date you enter.

-Simultaneously you can create & apply data validation list to the status range, by selecting the complete status range, press ALT+D+L so that the “Data Validation” popup appears, under the “Validation criteria” in the “Allow” dropdown, select “List” and in the source enter the two status parameters i.e. “Completed & Pending” separated by comma.
+Simultaneously you can create & apply a data validation list to the status range; by selecting the complete status range, press ALT+D+L so that the “Data Validation” popup appears, under the “Validation criteria” in the “Allow” dropdown, select “List” and in the source enter the two status parameters, i.e. “Completed & Pending” separated by a comma.

-You can apply conditional formatting to status parameter range, with green color for the cell containing the keyword “Completed” & red color for the cell containing “Pending”, so that you will come to know the status of each task.
+You can apply conditional formatting to the status parameter range, with green color for the cell containing the keyword “Completed” & red color for the cell containing “Pending” so that you will come to know the status of each task.

 - It outlines the goals and objectives of each task with an actual planned start date, actual executed start date & estimated end date or the due date of It.

-- It also helps out in quantifying the resources requirements for the allocated task and determining budgets and timelines for each task & it’s completion.
+- It also helps quantify the resources requirements for the allocated task and determine budgets and timelines for each task & its completion.

 - Gantt Chart is also used to prepare and track a project plan.